-Just built two RS-485 adapters (version 2) and decided to write a little note about the RS-485 bus (and differential line) theory plus perform some testing of the devices.
+I just built two RS-485 adapters (version 2) and decided to write a little note about the RS-485 bus (and differential line) theory, plus perform some testing of the devices.
 This material mostly interesting for newbies.

 At the end of this article, you can find a funny way to test these devices 🙂

-Present adapters are based on the USB to serial converter which means that for computer’s OS these devices are just a serial interface.
-Every byte written to the interface is transferred as is and should be received on the other end of this “pipe”.
+Present adapters are based on the USB to serial converter, which means that for the computer’s OS, these devices are just a serial interface.
+Every byte written to the interface is transferred and should be received on the other end of this “pipe”.

 Of course, RS-485 is nothing to deal with transmission protocols.